traitecoevo/phyndr-ms/README.md

 The analyses contained in the paper can be reproduced using the [remake](https://github.com/richfitz/remake) R package.

-A vignette, which works through the basic functionality of the package, is available [here](vignette/vignette.md).
+A vignette, which works through the basic functionality of both phyndr and taxonlookup, is available [here](vignette/vignette.md).

 ```
 ## Install devtools if you do not have it